romankuchin/ica0002-2025/04-troubleshooting/README.md

 This and some following labs have tasks to handle secrets (passwords, keys etc.).
 Make sure **not to commit plain text secrets to GitHub!**

-Should you make this mistake, change the secret at once, encrypt it propperly (details are provided below and in lecture slides) and push the next Git commit that overwrites the secret.
+Should you make this mistake, change the secret at once, encrypt it properly (details are provided below and in lecture slides) and push the next Git commit that overwrites the secret.
 Leaked secret value still remains in the Git history but as you have changed it -- it's not a problem anymore.